 Tony has been a part of the Public Safety family for over 34 years and has worked in most facets of it.
 In his retirement he wants to help educate the next generation on the effects of cumulative trauma.
 He loves the outdoors and is also a Registered Maine Guide.
 He is happily married and has two daughters.

-You don’t have to do this alone.
-Our licensed experts are dedicated to helping you.
-Together, we’ll address your challenges and provide tools to build resilience and avoid Emergency Responder Exhaustion Syndrome.
+Our licensed specialists are dedicated to supporting your unique challenges and building resilience against Emergency Responder Exhaustion Syndrome.

 Asking for help isn’t always easy, but therapy can help.
 Our licensed experts provide specialized services to meet your needs.
 Together, we will get to the root of your challenges and provide you with support and tools to build resilience and avoid Emergency Responder Exhaustion Syndrome.